-I upgraded to new Parallels Desktop for Mac and Windows taskbar is now placed behind the Mac Dock.
+I installed Parallels Desktop for Mac and Windows taskbar is now placed behind the Mac Dock.
 How do I get the Windows taskbar to appear above the Dock?

 This is a new behavior of Windows taskbar in Coherence in Parallels Desktop.

-Such changes were made to make Coherence view mode even more optimized for working with full screen apps, especially in Windows 8 and 8.1.
-It also makes Parallels Desktop fully compatible with new Mac OS X.
+Such changes were made to make Coherence view mode even more optimized for working with full screen apps, especially in for modern versions of Windows .
+It also makes Parallels Desktop fully compatible with new macOS.

 See Advanced description for more details.

 Coherence view mode is designed to "remove" Windows Desktop and make Windows applications appear as if they were native Mac applications.
 That is the reason why Windows taskbar is by default hidden.

 If you still need Windows taskbar to appear on the screen, you can activate it clicking on Parallels menu in the top menu bar > View > Show Windows Taskbar.

 To workaround the issue of Mac Dock overlapping Windows taskbar you can:

 Move Windows taskbar to the right or left side of Mac screen